AKERMILAID77/FET-timetable-14to7days/README.md

 =======================================================================

-You to create 10 days like this:
+You have to create 10 days like this:
 1. Sunday (Or any name)
 2. Dim
 3. Monday (Or any name)